emqx/cloud-docs/en_US/deployments/dashboard/README.md

 ## [Monitor](./monitor.md)

-You can view the running indicators of the current EMQ X cluster on the **Monitoring** page.
+You can view the running indicators of the current EMQ X cluster on the **Monitor** page.

 ## [Authentication](./users_and_acl.md)